Raising Emotionally Intelligent children

 Rightfully, a lot of attention has been given to the outcome that motherly affection has on the developmental and mental maturity of her children.
 However, recent research places an emphasis on the importance of the dad in the whole process of emotional health.
 Emotionally Intelligent dads have a positive impact on their children’s life attitude.
 By being aware of their children’s emotions they can guide them effectively through problem solving and interpersonal relationship techniques.

 Emotionally distant fathers lack empathy and communication skills, are either judgmental or simply not present in their children’s lives.
 The children of emotionally distant fathers usually exhibit all the unfavorable results of a distant parent, but even more intensely than the norm, since research has shown that a father’s input, either good or bad, is more acute in a child’s life.

-It’s a common notion in today’s society that men are supposed to be hard, to show no emotions to be strong and avoid the expression of soft attitudes.
-They usually tend to hide their true feelings compared to women who openly express then through verbal, or bodily language.
+It’s a common notion in today’s society that men are supposed to be hard, to show no emotions to be strong, and avoid the expression of soft attitudes.
+They usually tend to hide their true feelings compared to women who openly express them through verbal, or bodily language.
 They seem to be more in control and less and cautious.
-The truth is, though, that men are more than capable to identify their emotions, to recognize them, and to respond to their children’s emotions.
+The truth is, though, that men are more than capable to identify their emotions, recognizing them, and responding to their children’s emotions.
 Fathers who find this new role of emotional education hard, need only to let go and trust their instincts.
 It is a process of learning for both themselves and their children, and the results far outweigh any fears.